0xlearner/Local-DW/README.md

-# S3 to PostgreSQL Data Warehouse Pipeline
+# S3 to PostgreSQL Local Data Warehouse Pipeline

 A modern data warehouse solution for small to medium businesses, featuring automated data ingestion from S3/MinIO, transformation using dbt, and analytics dashboards with Apache Superset.